-HeyGen for Business AI video generation for teams | HeyGen
+HeyGen for Business AI Video Generation for Teams | HeyGen

 How is the Business plan different from the other plans?

 Individual plans are designed for personal video creation.
-The Business plan is designed for teams, offering shared workspaces, pooled credits, lower-cost seats, centralised billing, custom roles, and enterprise-ready authentication and security.
+The Business plan is designed for teams, offering shared workspaces, pooled credits, lower-cost seats, centralized billing, custom roles, and enterprise-ready authentication and security.

 How do pooled credits work?